-Get involved Mentor for us Mentoring FAQs 1) Will I work with the same mentee each week?
+Get involved Mentor for us Mentoring FAQs 1) How long does it take to sign up?
+2 minutes!
+It’s just a simple online form, which sends you an email so you can book onto a training session that suits you.
+2) Will I work with the same mentee each week?
 Yes.
 Evidence shows that a long term mentoring partnership is the most effective in helping young people to reach their potential.
 It also means that you will see the impact you are making and know that the time you are putting in is making a big difference.
-2) What is a DBS check?
+3) What is a DBS check?
 A DBS is a criminal records check.
 To do this, we'll send you the link to complete a short online application, once complete you'll need to bring 3 ID documents along to the training (or if you forget to ReachOut's offices!)
 Mentors typically use their passport, driving licence and a recent utility bill/bank statement.
 For a full list of the IDs we can accept see here.
 It's best to start completing your DBS check as soon as possible after we send you through the instructions - as they can take a couple of weeks and you can't start on a project until it is completed.
-3) What if I have previous convictions?
+4) What if I have previous convictions?
 This doesn't necessarily stop you from mentoring with us, let us know as soon as you decide you want to volunteer and we will discuss the disclosure and the circumstance with you.
-4) Who can be my referees?
+5) Who can be my referees?
 As part of our best practice safeguarding process, you need to give us the details of two referees who you have known for at least two years who can provide a reference for you.
 You can provide both referees from Group 1, or one referee from Group 1 and one referee from Group 2: Group 1: Teacher/tutor at university/school Current/previous employer Other professional who knows you (e.g. social worker, solicitor – non-family member and not a friend) Group 2: Character reference e.g. family friend or neighbour, but not a member of your family We will send you a link to supply reference details when you sign up.
 Please make sure you let them know that we will be in touch!
-If you are concerned about references or finding two referees, please contact the relevant volunteer co-ordinator at ReachOut: London - Harriet Manchester/Oldham - Davy 5) Will I be trained?
-All volunteers complete one mentor training session before starting with ReachOut.
-It takes 3 hours and is always held in a central London or central Manchester location.
+If you are concerned about references or finding two referees, please contact the relevant volunteer co-ordinator at ReachOut: London - Rebecca Manchester/Oldham - Cody 6) Will I be trained?
+All volunteers complete one 3 hour mentor training session before starting with ReachOut.
 You will be sent a list of available training sessions when you sign up.
 Around 20 mentors attend each training session so it is a great place to meet other mentors and ask any questions.
-The training covers four areas: The evidence behind our mentoring model so you know that what you are doing is best practice Project logistics - focusing on the specifics of the programme - primary or secondary Safeguarding Mentoring skills At the training we will also check the documents that you need for your DBS check so don't forget to bring them!
+The training covers five areas: ReachOut's Principles of Mentoring Developing Character How to build a relationship with a young person Boundaries Project Logistics At the training we will also check the documents that you need for your DBS check so don't forget to bring them!
 After the training we will send you a link to an online safeguarding refresher with a short quiz just to make sure that you feel fully prepared to deal with any safeguarding issues.
-6) When and where are the mentoring programmes?
+7) When and where are the mentoring programmes?
 Our programmes run in primary and secondary schools in Greater Manchester and London from Monday to Thursday each week in term time.
-Click here to see a map of our London Programmes locations and timings.
-Click here to see a map of our Greater Manchester Programmes locations and timings.
-7) Are my travel expenses paid?
+Click here to see a timetable of our London Programmes including locations and timings.
+Click here to see a timetable of our Greater Manchester Programmes including locations and timings.
+8) Are my travel expenses paid?
 Yes - we pay reasonable travel expenses in line with our volunteer policy.
-Ask your Project Leader how to claim.
+Ask your Volunteer Officer how to make a claim and keep all your receipts - we must have these in order to reimburse you.
 Want to sign up?
 Take the first step here.